Ci2Lab/FjordVision/README.md

 pip install -r requirements.txt
 ```

-## Usage with pretrained models and our experimental data
+## Usage

-This section outlines the necessary steps to utilize the project for replicating our methods as well as running our code with pre-trained models and experimental data.
+This section outlines the necessary steps to utilize the project for running our code with pre-trained models and experimental data.

 ### Download datasets and experimental data